drewbarontini/tmcss-book/source/process.md

 Again, on **Meagan Fisher's** site, you can see that there is some set spacing at the top and bottom of each `row`, and within each `cell` that is handling the width limiting.

-We used to build this into the `cell`, but we realized that it isn't properly adhering to the **Single Responsibility Principle**, so we made the new `well` module to handle *only* vertical spacing.
+We used to build this into the `cell`, but we realized that it wasn't properly adhering to the **Single Responsibility Principle**, so we made the new `well` module to handle *only* vertical spacing.

 ```html
 <div class="cell well">